CounterpartyXCPC/gocoin/README.md

 Amazon AWS), the node would sync the entire bitcoin block chain in less than 4 hours (as of chain height ~512000) for the Bitcoin core chain.

+Benchmarks for the Bitcoin BCH chain to follow.

 The **wallet** is designed to be used offline.

 It is deterministic and password seeded.